 (Q) How much does it cost ?

 (A) The cost of a Home Inspection various with: age of building, size of building, if the basement is finished, if there is a basement apartment ,the Location of property ,weather conditions.
 If you are a first time buyer or have specific concerns.
-Estimated cost $400.00 plus taxes.
+Starting at $450.00 plus HST

 (A) Inspections can and have been done at Night.
 Note :The concern would be this would a visual Inspection in the dark.

 (Q) Should I buy this house ?